Eltaurus-Lt/Anki-Card-Templates/README.md

 Text, audio, images, and LaTeX equations can all be used as a question prompt with any of the basic template versions without any additional setup - the default template automatically adjusts itself to the type of data placed in the "Definition" field.
 However, to keep your collection organized and easily manageable (and also to add more card types with different directions of testing), it is a good idea to label things properly and place each piece of data into its dedicated field (the instructions for all the necessary steps are provided in the [customization](#Customization) section below).

-[Close deletion](https://docs.ankiweb.net/editing.html#cloze-deletion) are a distinct sort of [Note Types](https://docs.ankiweb.net/getting-started.html#note-types) in Anki, used to generate an arbitrary number of cards from the same piece of text.
+[Close deletion](https://docs.ankiweb.net/editing.html#cloze-deletion) is a distinct sort of [Note Types](https://docs.ankiweb.net/getting-started.html#note-types) in Anki, used to generate an arbitrary number of cards from the same piece of text.
 They are made from a separate Note Type template ("Memrise (Lτ) Cloze Template v..." included in the shared deck):